-QFT -> Initial Concerns Form -> Assessment -> Intervention -> Support Plan if necessary
+QFT -> Documented Initial Concerns Discussion -> Assessment -> Intervention -> Individual Pupil Plan if necessary

 All teachers follow the process of Assess, Plan, Do and Review when children do not make adequate progress following quality first teaching, differentiated resources and or interventions.
 Teachers, with the support of the SENDCo, will assess a child; after this assessment the classroom teacher will discuss the findings with the parents or carers of the child.
 In partnership, the classroom teacher and parents/carers will discuss a plan for the child which is outcomes based.
-A Pupil Plan with a One Page Profile section will be completed to enable the SEND child and the parents or carers to have their say.
-The classroom teacher will put into place a targeted and personalised Pupil Plan which will lay down the outcomes which are expected of the child following high quality interventions, specialist resources and possible outside agency help.
-The Pupil Plan will be reviewed termly by the teacher and discussed with the parents or carers.
-All Pupil Plans are kept in Jelly Bean files in the classroom with copies given to the SENDCo which are stored securely on the staff server.
+A One Page Profile and Individual Pupil Plan will be completed to enable the SEND child and the parents or carers to have their say.
+The classroom teacher will put into place a targeted and personalised Individual Pupil Plan which will lay down the outcomes which are expected of the child following class-based adaptations, high quality interventions, specialist resources and possible outside agency help.
+The Individual Pupil Plan will be reviewed termly by the teacher and discussed with the parents or carers.
+All Individual Pupil Plans are kept in Jelly Bean files in the classroom with copies given to the SENDCo which are stored securely.